vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 | `avicredentials.password` | Avi controller password | empty |
 | `image.repository` | Specify docker-registry that has the AKO image | avinetworks/ako |

+> AKO 1.5.1 deprecates `subnetIP` and `subnetPrefix`.
+See [Upgrade Notes](./upgrade/upgrade.md) for more details.

-> `vipNetworkList`, `subnetIP` and `subnetPrefix` are required fields which are used for allocating VirtualService IP by IPAM Provider module
+> `vipNetworkList` is a required field which is used for allocating  VirtualService IP by IPAM Provider module

 > Each AKO instance mapped to a given Avi cloud should have a unique clusterName parameter.
 This would maintain the uniqueness of object naming across Kubernetes clusters.